Walmart Wants To Deliver Groceries Straight To Your Fridge - Slashdot

 What about disputing the purchase if you don't get the things you bought?
 Something missing, wrong items etc.?

-What about delivery guys taking pictures with their phones while they're in your house to, off the top
+What about delivery guys taking pictures with their phones while they're in your house to, off the top of my head, either shame you on the net for old appliances, dirty dishes in the sink etc., or maybe to plan a future burglary now that they have ACCESS TO YOUR HOUSE to look around?

+What about just doing your grocery shopping yourself?
+Is the world really so stressed now we can't do that?

 Aside from all the new security issues that are opened up by generating one time access to a digital lock, doesn't this raise all sorts of red flags for people?

 What happens when law enforcement decides that they want to sneak in an poke around?
-We going to have another of situations where they can make it fly just because the Supreme Court hasn't gotten around to pointing out that it is
+We going to have another of situations where they can make it fly just because the Supreme Court hasn't gotten around to pointing out that it isn't legal just because it is novel, like we have with feds intercepting internet and phone data?

 Where do I sign up?
 (Score:1)